The Top 12 Free CompTIA Practice Exams for 2026

 3. ExamCompass

-For IT professionals seeking high-volume, no-frills practice that quickly drills core concepts, ExamCompass is a long-standing favorite in the CompTIA study community.
-Its key strength lies in its refreshing simplicity and sheer quantity of questions.
-The platform offers dozens of free, browser-based quizzes for core certifications like A+, Network+, and Security+ without requiring any cumbersome registration or personal information – you just click and start practicing.
+For IT professionals seeking high-volume, no-frills practice that quickly drills core concepts, ExamCompass remains a standard in the CompTIA study community.
+Its primary strength is its simplicity and the sheer volume of questions provided.
+The platform hosts dozens of free, browser-based quizzes for core certifications like A+ (220-1201 and 220-1202), Network+ (N10-009), and Security+ without requiring any registration or personal data.
+Users simply click a link and start testing their knowledge immediately without creating an account.

 ExamCompass offers straightforward, topic-specific quizzes for quick and targeted practice.

-The site ingeniously breaks down broad exam objectives into small, manageable quiz sets, allowing you to target specific knowledge domains.
-This makes it an excellent resource for quick-fire drill sessions to reinforce concepts you've just learned from a textbook or video, or to rapidly identify weak spots in your knowledge.
-The instant feedback and scoring help you gauge your understanding on the fly, acting as a rapid self-assessment tool.
-Think of it as flashcards on steroids, tailored to exam objectives.
+The site divides broad exam objectives into small quiz sets.
+This structure allows you to target specific knowledge domains, making it an excellent resource for quick-fire drill sessions.
+Use these quizzes to reinforce concepts from a textbook or video, or to find weak spots in your knowledge.
+The instant feedback and scoring let you gauge your understanding immediately.
+These quizzes function like digital flashcards that align with the specific exam objectives.

 Strategic Integration and Limitations

-The most effective way to leverage ExamCompass is for targeted, repetitive practice.
-After studying a chapter in your textbook or completing a module in a video course (e.g., covering TCP/IP protocols for Network+), immediately follow up by completing the corresponding quizzes on ExamCompass.
-This solidifies the information through active recall and immediate application.
-Its focus on discrete topics makes it perfect for "weak area" training sessions, where you repeatedly drill a concept until it truly sticks, much like a developer might repeatedly practice a new coding concept.
+The most effective way to use ExamCompass is for targeted, repetitive practice.
+After studying a chapter in a textbook or finishing a module in a video course—such as covering TCP/IP protocols for the N10-009 exam—immediately complete the corresponding quizzes on ExamCompass.
+This helps solidify the information through active recall.
+Because it focuses on discrete topics, the site works well for training sessions targeting specific weaknesses.
+You can drill a concept until it sticks, much like a developer practicing a specific syntax or a technician memorizing port numbers.

 Reflection Prompt: How can breaking down your study material into smaller, topic-focused chunks, supported by tools like ExamCompass, improve your retention and reduce study fatigue compared to marathon sessions?